 - SMART: Science and Math Achievement and Resourcefulness Track Program

 For other sources of summer support, please visit the Carolina Internal Funding Database.
-Twelve of these opportunities are highlighted in the Undergraduate Research at Carolina brochure prepared by 2007-2008 Student Government.
+Many of the programs listed on our Undergraduate Research Programs at UNC page also offer funding for undergraduate research.